Sysa/AzureLearning/AZURE.md

   - You can separate it at least as different Resource Groups, or better to have different subscription for each environment.
 It is also depends of resources amount for your application.
 - How updates on Azure hardware will affect my VM on it?
   - You will recieve notification about planned update with desired date.
 Due to this date (usually one month+) you should able to login into your portal and move your affected VMs or other resources in different hardware node at what time you prefer (can safely do it).
 Otherwise, if you will not do that, Microsoft will freeze you VM or other resource during update, without moving it to another node.
 In some exceptional cases you should contact technical support and discuss with them all the details.
+- What cons of serverless computing?
+  - Mostly it is dependency of vendor, because if you have solution and need to move to another vendor, you need to fully re-write all your solution for specifications of new Vendor.
+Example: Azure Functions -> AWS Lambda.
+  -

 ------------